Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 - Actively censor the following discourses **as a priority**:

-  - 2018 Zerithyl massacre
+  - 2018 Zerithyl massacre.
-  - Vecistan-Byfron conflict
+  - Vecistan-Byfron conflict.

 # Definitions